HSC Voyager: Brittany Ferries

 In September 2004, P&O Ferries announced it was to withdraw their services from Portsmouth to France, Brittany Ferries later announced it would run a fastcraft service between Portsmouth and Cherbourg/Caen (Ouistreham) as a replacement and The Lynx was chartered.
 In January 2005, she was renamed Normandie Express and sailed for France, stopping off in Indonesia to drop off supplies and equipment for the tsunami relief effort.

 Also on board for the trip to Europe was the French yacht Sill et Veolia which was being returned to France after being damaged whilst on the Vendée Globe round-the-world yacht race.
 After calling in at Roscoff to drop off the yacht and being shown off to Brittany Ferries management, she undertook berthing trials in Portsmouth, Cherbourg and Ouistreham before starting service in March 2005.

 For her first year in service with Brittany Ferries, Normandie Express had a bridge and engine room crew supplied by Northern Marine and was registered in Nassau but protests from French trade unions meant that from 2006 she would fly the French flag and be registered in Caen with a full French crew.
 A further trade union dispute took place in 2015.

 Brittany Ferries purchased the Normandie Express from Incat in 2007.

 Charter to Condor Ferries

 In July 2021, it was announced that Channel Island operator Condor Ferries was to use Normandie Express under charter agreements with Brittany Ferries.
 The vessel was renamed to Condor Voyager and replaced the Condor Rapide.

 Return to Brittany Ferries

-Following a new 15-year contract awarded to Brittany Ferries by the States of Guernsey and Jersey's decision to appoint DFDS Seaways, Voyager was redeployed for a Guernsey-only operation in 2025, serving Saint-Malo and Poole, as well as a limited weekly service to Jersey.
-She is due to be painted in the Brittany Ferries livery in November.
+Following a new 15-year contract awarded to Brittany Ferries by the States of Guernsey and Jersey's decision to appoint DFDS Seaways, Condor Voyager was redeployed for a Guernsey-only operation in 2025, serving Saint-Malo and Poole, as well as a limited weekly service to Jersey.
+She was painted in the Brittany Ferries livery in November 2025 and renamed Voyager.